joeczar/circles/README.md

 ## Steps

 ### Done
-1. Create React App that shows 1 svg Circle - Done
+Create React App that shows 1 svg Circle - Done

 ### Doing
-2. Create an Array handler to show a given amount of circles with attributes passed down through props. - Doing
+Create an Array handler to show a given amount of circles with attributes passed down through props. - Doing

 ### To Do
-3. Create Styling for the App.
+Create Styling for the App.

-4. Incorporate it into personal website.
+Incorporate it into personal website.

+# React stuff
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts